profgreatwonder/effect_of_handling_missing_values_on_model_building_and_evaluation/README.md

       conda create --name <env_name> --file environment.txt

+#### Note

+In case you run into issues replicating the project due to how old it is (this works for any old project), After cloning, follow the steps provided:

+1. There is a need to generate a new requirement.yml or requirement.txt file which is named req.yml in my case:

+         conda env export --no-builds > req.yml

+2. The generated yml file should then be edited at the top and the bottom

+    - at the top, just before channels, a name has to be provided for enviroment.
+In my case, it is:

+          name: missing_value_evaluation

+    - at the bottom, the last line after dependencies, the prefix also has to updated with the filepath to your project which you can get from running the _pwd_ command.

+3.  finally, create an environment from the edited yml file:

+         conda env create -f req.yml

 <!-- ##### for .txt with pip
 - pip freeze > requirements.txt
 - pip install -r requirements.txt -->